 6. Do you agree with the circumstances in which a medicine may be supplied for self-medication?
-Yes I agree with it
+Yes

 7. Do you agree with the limited role of dispensary assistants as outlined in section 5 of the guidelines?
-Yes I agree with it.

 8. Are there any additional requirements which should apply to the management of a Chinese herbal dispensary?